 Coming up to the last few months, weeks and even days to the exams, I always get asked, "Is it too late for me to start studying?".
 The short answer that I always give, regardless of the time, is, "No!".
 OK yes, maybe it's a bit late to only start studying now, but it's never too late, so you should never use the excuse "Oh I won't bother studying now because it's too late to start".

-Say for example, you have 3 days left before exams, and you use those days to study one topic in Irish.
+Say you have 3 days left before exams, and you use those days to study one topic in Irish.
 Then in the exam, that topic comes up.
 Even if you couldn't answer anything else very well, at least you have one thing that you're going to get high marks in.
-This in turn can be the difference between a whole grade, so never ever resign to doing completely nothing.
-It's such a waste!

 Make a Study Plan